vb-consulting/NpgsqlRest/options.md

 - Default: `"headers"`

 Sets a parameter name that will receive a request headers JSON when the `Parameter` value is used in `RequestHeadersMode` options.
 A parameter with this name must exist, must be one of the JSON or text types and must have the default value defined.
 This option for individual endpoints can be changed with the `EndpointCreated` function callback, or by using comment annotations.

+## RequiresAuthorization

+- Type: `bool`
+- Default: `false`

+When set to true, it will force all created endpoints to require authorization.
+Authorization requirements for individual endpoints can be changed with the `EndpointCreated` function callback, or by using comment annotations.

 ## ReturnNpgsqlExceptionMessage